sanyagup/GPT2-Chatbot/README.md

 This project is for educational purposes only.
 The fine-tuned model uses publicly available GPT-2 weights and custom data; however, some data or configurations may be subject to privacy or proprietary restrictions.
 Use responsibly.

 ---

-Feel free to modify this README to better reflect your project specifics.
-Let me know if you need any further changes!